MENTAL HEALTH

 & PSYCHOSOCIAL SUPPORT

-Ritsona Refugee Camp, where LHR has provided PSS since 2016, is one of the largest camps in Europe.
-Ritsona is located in an isolated industrial area 75 km from Athens, and hosts approximately 2,000 men, women and children, most of whom are awaiting decisions on their asylum applications.
+Ritsona Refugee Camp, where Lighthouse Relief has operated since 2016, is one of the largest camps in Europe, located in an isolated industrial area 75 km north of Athens, and hosting approximately 2,000 men, women and children awaiting decisions on their asylum applications.

-our ACTIVITIES SERVE AS ANTIDOTES TO THE BOREDOM, ANXIETY, AND HARDSHIPS OF LIVING IN A STATE OF LEGAL LIMBO WITHIN THE GRIM CONFINES OF AN ISOLATED CAMP.
+our ACTIVITIES SERVE AS ANTIDOTES TO THE BOREDOM, ANXIETY, AND HARDSHIPS OF LIVING IN A STATE OF LEGAL LIMBO WITHIN THE GRIM CONFINES OF ISOLATED CAMPs.

 LIGHTHOUSE RELIEF IS COMMITTED TO LEARNING AND GROWING FROM OUR PAST PROGRAMMES.